Jacob's Ladder (1990 film): Production

-The film's title refers to the Biblical story of Jacob's Ladder, or the dream of a meeting place between Heaven and Earth (Genesis 28:12).
-Its little-known alternative title is Dante's Inferno, in a reference to Inferno by Dante Alighieri.
+The title refers to the Biblical story of Jacob's Ladder, or the dream of a meeting place between Heaven and Earth (Genesis 28:12).
+The film's alternative title is Dante's Inferno, in a reference to Inferno by Dante Alighieri.
 Screenwriter and co-producer Bruce Joel Rubin perceived the film as a modern interpretation of the Liberation Through Hearing During the Intermediate State, the Tibetan Book of the Dead.
 Rubin said: "The inspiration in a sense is my entire spiritual upbringing.
 Once you have a meditative life you start to see that the world is really far different than what it appears to be.
 What appears to be finite is really couched in the infinite, and the infinite imbues everything in our lives."
-Before writing his scripts for Jacob's Ladder and Ghost, which too was released in 1990, the Jewish-born Rubin spent two years in a Tibetan Buddhist monastery in Nepal; previously, he had also written afterlife-themed Brainstorm and Deadly Friend.
+Before writing Jacob's Ladder and Ghost, also released in 1990, the Jewish-born Rubin spent two years in a Tibetan Buddhist monastery in Nepal.
+Previously, he had also written the afterlife-themed films Brainstorm and Deadly Friend.

-Rubin's work on Jacob's Ladder began in 1980, sparked by his nightmare in which he dreamt about being trapped in a New York City Subway station.
-For several years, Rubin tried to sell the script, without success.
-He was immediately given offers from studios specializing in low-budget horror productions, but insisted on holding out in favor of better funded studios and directors.
-The script began attracting attention after getting listed as one of American Film magazine's top ten unproduced screenplays.
+Rubin began work in 1980, inspired by a nightmare in which he dreamt about being trapped in a New York City Subway station.
+For several years, he failed to sell the script.
+He was given offers from studios specializing in low-budget horror productions, but waited for better funded studios and directors.
+The script began attracting attention after American Film named it as one of the top ten unproduced screenplays.
 Thom Mount of Universal Pictures said he "loved it, but it was not for his studio".
-Directors Michael Apted, Sidney Lumet and Ridley Scott all expressed an interest in making the film, but still no major studio was ready to invest in Rubin's "too metaphysical" stories as "Hollywood does not make ghost movies".
-Eventually, after Deadly Friend was filmed by Wes Craven in 1986, Rubin's screenplays for both Jacob's Ladder and Ghost were picked by Paramount Pictures.
-In 1988, Adrian Lyne, who described Rubin's work as "certainly one of the best scripts I've ever read", decided then to direct it instead of an adaptation of The Bonfire of the Vanities as he had originally planned (incidentally, Tom Hanks, an actor originally considered by Lyne for the role of Jacob, ended up starring in Bonfire).
-The ownership and policy changes at Paramount resulted in the cancellation of the project; the executives had doubts about the film's ending and the scenes taking place in Vietnam.
-The independent film studio Carolco Pictures decided to take over the production of Jacob's Ladder, giving Lyne a greater creative control and a budget of $25 million.
-Rubin became the film's co-producer, along with Mario Kassar, Alan Marshall and Andrew G. Vajna.
+Directors Michael Apted, Sidney Lumet and Ridley Scott all expressed an interest, but still no major studio was ready to invest in Rubin's "too metaphysical" stories as "Hollywood does not make ghost movies".
+Eventually, after Deadly Friend was filmed by Wes Craven in 1986, Rubin's screenplays for Jacob's Ladder and Ghost were picked by Paramount Pictures.

+In 1988, Adrian Lyne, who described the script as one of the best he had read, decided to direct Jacob's Ladder instead of an adaptation of The Bonfire of the Vanities as he had originally planned.
+The project was canceled following ownership and policy changes at Paramount; the executives had doubts about the ending and the scenes in Vietnam.
+The independent film studio Carolco Pictures took over the production, giving Lyne a greater creative control and a budget of $25 million.
+Rubin became the co-producer, along with Mario Kassar, Alan Marshall and Andrew G. Vajna.